 “Up all night so you don’t have to be” –the perfect slogan for a monitor that is designed to alert you if your child stops breathing using hospital technology called pulse oximetry.
 This baby monitor, which fits into a special sock on your baby’s left foot, will continuously monitor your sleeping baby’s heart rate and oxygen levels.
 You know that little clip with the red light the nurse put on your finger while you were in labor at the hospital?
 That’s the same proven technology this sock uses.

-- The Owlet comes with three different sized socks
+- The Owlet baby hoot monitor comes with three different sized socks

-- The app has videos to help with set up.
+- The app has videos to help with set up even the proper owlet sock placement.
 The Owlet team seems to really care about you as a user and wants to make sure you are never confused about anything with their product.

 - Manual describes alerts, FAQs, and gives website to find more information, if needed.